tblanchard01/CV/README.md

 ## Tim Blanchard

-Current Makers Academy student.
-Previously a Pharmacist working in a Clinical Research Organisation primarily performing Data Management.
-Seeking a role that will allow me to push my skillset as a developer.
+Graduate of Makers academy, a leading software development bootcamp.
+Focused on Javascript, React, and TDD.
+Previously a Pharmacist working in a Clinical Research Organisation working in Data Analysis.

 ## Skills